Skip to Content

 NCAA Photos via Getty Images

 “It’s all to pay tribute to everyone who’s come before us and just how special our program and the culture here are,” senior goalie Matt Davis says.
-“To be fortunate enough to be one of the guys that was part of one of the teams that are commemorated up there forever—it’ll be really special.”
+“To be fortunate enough to be one of the guys that was part of one of the teams that are commemorated up there forever—it's really special.”

 “It’s a good moment to look back at it and then turn the page—to look up and see what you want to play for this year as well,” says senior captain Carter King.